mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 - address software issues at Google
-- be simple, indicated by having a small specification and fewer features compared to other programming languages
+- be simple, indicated by having a small specification and fewer features that most other programming languages
-- be safe in terms of memory utilization
 - be very easy to read
 - enable faster software development
 - enable faster build times
 - have a less cumbersome type system that provides type inference and use composition instead of type hierarchies
 - provide garbage collection
+- be safe in terms of memory utilization
+- support concurrent execution and communication
 - support parallel computation, taking advantage of multi-core computers
-- support concurrent execution and communication
 - enable easier dependency analysis
 - make it easier to write tools that analyze and process the code

 Because simplicity and performance are major goals, many features found in other programming languages are not present in Go.
 These include classes (and inheritance), annotations, exceptions, the ternary operator, and generic types.
 Generic types are being considered for Go 2.0.

 Go is compiled to platform-specific machine code, not bytecode for a virtual machine that must be interpreted at runtime.

-While Go can be used as a systems programming language, currently most developers use C, C++, or Rust for that.

-Go does not compete with scripting languages like JavaScript, Perl, Python, and Ruby.
+Go occupies a space between between languages that are often used for systems programming (C, C++, and Rust) and scripting languages (JavaScript, Perl, Python, and Ruby).

-Currently the most common uses for Go are dev ops tooling and server side web application development.
+Currently the most common uses for Go are dev ops tooling and server-side web application development, including implementing REST services.

-The primary Go compiler and runtime are implemented in Go and assembler.
+The primary Go compiler and runtime are implemented in a combination of Go and assembler.

 ## Go Lineage